Skip to main contentAccessibility feedback

 Answer:

-If one spouse won’t go through with the exchange of consent because he or she thinks the original marriage was entered into validly, the other spouse can seek what is known as a “radical sanation” in which the exchange of consent (see CCC 1625ff.) is not formally required but is otherwise shown to exist on the part of both parties.
-Again, as above, check as needed further with your pastor and diocesan officials.
+Further, a “radical sanation” (canons 1161-1165) is typically sought when 1) a fallen-away Catholic marries a non-Catholic who is otherwise not impeded to marry; 2) the Catholic person subsequently repents and seeks to reconcile with the Church, including having the marriage validated; 3) and yet the non-Catholic party refuses to go through with the exchange of consent because he or she thinks their original marriage to each was entered into validly.
+In such a case, the Catholic party would seek a radical sanation, in which the exchange of consent (see CCC 1625ff.) is not formally required but is otherwise shown to exist on the part of both parties.
+Again, check as needed with your pastor and diocesan officials.

 Did you like this content?
 Please help keep us ad-free